mendix/docs/content/en/docs/appstore/modules/business-events.md

 ## 5 Usage

-This section explains how to publish and consume business events in Mendix apps using the Mendix Business Events module.
+This section explains how to use business events in Mendix apps with the Mendix Business Events module.

+### 5.1 Creating a New Business Event Service

+To add a business event service, right-click on a module in your app and go to **Add other** > **Business Event Service**.

+### 5.2 Using an Existing Business Event Service

+TO use an existing business event servics, right-click on a module in your app and go to **Add other** > **Business Event Service**.

 ### 5.1 Publishing Business Events {#publish-be}